lisunshiny/liannsun.com/bios/tech_recruiter.md

 #### Product engineering
   * I've been experimenting with large-scale tech products for 8 years, so I have good opinions on what will work and what won't without needing to test anything
   * I can PM small to medium sized features, which gives actual product managers more time to delve into long-term strategy and direction
-  * I work with designers, researchers, and data scientists as closely I do with other engineers
+  * I work with designers, researchers, and data scientists as closely as I do with other engineers

 #### Tech leadership
   * I like to create infrastructure that sets individual contributors up for success (e.g. continuous testing, speedy code reviews, incremental onboarding practices)